TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/InlineCode.rst

    </code>

-A default styling for :html:`class="code"` exists and is in effect until overriden by a special styling :html:`class="code.haskell"` that needs to be defined.
+A default styling for :html:`class="code"` exists and is in effect until overridden by a special styling :html:`class="code.haskell"` that needs to be defined.